kineticdata/peripherals-kinetic-platform/handlers/kinetic_request_ce_attachment_copy_remote_server_v1/README.md

-== Kinetic Request CE Attachment Copy
+== Kinetic Request CE Attachment Copy Remote Server
-    This handler is used to copy an attachment from one submission to another.
+    This handler is used to copy an attachment from one submission to another on different servers.

 === Parameters
     [Error Handling]
-        How to handle error conditions in the handler: raise the error, or return error message [Space Slug]
+        How to handle error conditions in the handler: raise the error, or return error message [Source Space Slug]
-        Slug of the Space where the handler should be imported [From Submission Id]
+        Slug of the Space where the handler should be imported [Source Kapp Slug]
+        The Kapp the containing form is in.
+    [Source Form Slug]
+        The Form containing the attachment.
+    [Source Submission Id]
         Submission Id that contains the attached file to copy.
-    [From Form Field Name]
+    [Source Form Field Name]
-        Name of the file attachment field on the Kinetic Request CE form to copy from [To Kapp Slug]
+        Name of the file attachment field on the Kinetic Request CE form to copy from.
+    [Destination Space Slug]
+        Slug of the Space where the handler should be imported.
+    [Destination Kapp Slug]
-        The Kapp the receiving form is in
+        The Kapp the receiving form is in.
-    [To Form Slug]
+    [Destination Form Slug]
         The Form receiving the attachment.
-    [To Submission Id]
+    [Destination Submission Id]
-        Submission Id that contains the attached file to copy to [To Form Field Name]
+        Submission Id that contains the attached file to copy to.
+    [Destination Form Field Name]
-        Name of the file attachment field on the Kinetic Request CE form to copy to
+        Name of the file attachment field on the Kinetic Request CE form to copy from.

 === Results
 [Handler Error Message]